7 - States

 ## Setting Variables in States

-Once a state is defined and selected, setting a variable associates that variable with the selected state.
-In other words, any variable that is set when the **Highlighted** state is selected results in that variable being added to that state.
+Once a state is defined and selected, you can make changes to the component and any of those changes are applied to the selected state.
+In other words, any variable that is set when the **High** state is selected results in that variable being added to that state.

 {% hint style="warning" %}